intel/sriov-fec-operator/spec/openshift-sriov-fec-operator.md

 ## Deploying the Operator

-The OpenNESS Operator for Wireless FEC Accelerators is easily deployable from the OpenShift or Kubernetes cluster via provisioning and application of the following YAML spec files:
+The SEO Operator for Wireless FEC Accelerators is easily deployable from the OpenShift or Kubernetes cluster via provisioning and application of the following YAML spec files:

 ### Install dependencies
 If operator is being installed on Kubernetes then run steps marked as (KUBERNETES).